 3. Customizable Fitbit Fitness Trackers

 Looking for a fitness tracker that has lots of customization options?
-Fitbit is positioning the new-for-2016 Alta as the Fitbit of choice for those that love, well, choice.
+Fitbit is positioning the Alta as the Fitbit of choice for those that love, well, choice.

 Like many other Fitbits out there, this model has multiple interchangeable bands.
 These are sold separately, and are made from premium materials like leather or metal.
 In addition, the Alta offers a slim OLED display with a variety of clock face options to choose from.
 You can also choose whether you prefer a vertical or horizontal display orientation.
 Basic fitness tracking features are included, along with notifications when you get a call, text, or calendar update (but only when your smartphone is nearby).
 If you’re looking for a slim Fitbit with a blend of fitness tracker and smartwatch features, this is a solid option to consider.
+Fitbit also offers the Alta HR, which is the Alta with heart rate tracking abilities added to the base Alta model.

 4. Cheap Fitbit Fitness Trackers You Don’t Wear on the Wrist